 Belt drive shall be capable of handling the rated capacity of the alternator with no detrimental effect on other driven components.
 Direct/gear-drive alternator is permissible in lieu of belt drive.

-3. Axles.
+3. Axles

-The front and rear axle and suspension systems shall have a gross axle weight rating at ground commensurate with the respective front and rear weight loads that will be imposed by the bus.
+The front and rear axles and suspension systems shall have a Gross Axle Weight Rating (GAWR) at ground commensurate with the respective front and rear weight loads that will be imposed by the bus.

 Rear axle shall be single speed, full-floating type.

-4. Battery.
+4. Battery

-The storage batteries shall have minimum cold cranking capacity rating (cold cranking amps ) equal to the cranking current required for 30 seconds at 0 degrees Fahrenheit and a minimum reserve capacity rating of 120 minutes at 25 amps.
+The storage batteries shall have minimum cold cranking capacity rating (cold cranking amps, or cca) equal to the cranking current required for 30 seconds at 0 degrees (°) Fahrenheit (F) and a minimum reserve capacity rating of 120 minutes at 25 amps.
 Higher capacities may be required, depending upon optional equipment and local environmental conditions.

-Batteries shall be mounted in a slide out tray on the left side of the body in a compartment designed for storage batteries .
-When in the stored position, the tray shall be retained by a securing mechanism capable of holding the tray [with battery(ies)] in position when subjected to a 5g load from any direction.
-The battery compartment door or cover if separate from the tray shall be hinged at the front or top.
+Batteries shall be mounted in a slide out tray on the left side of the body in a compartment designed for batteries storage.
+When in the stored position, the tray shall be retained by a securing mechanism capable of holding the tray with batteries in position when subjected to a 5 gravity (g) load from any direction.
+The battery compartment door, if separate from the tray, shall be hinged at the front or top.
 It shall be secured by a positive operated latching system or other type fastener.
 The door may be an integral part of the battery slide tray.
-The door or cover must ﬁt tightly to the body, and not present sharp edges or snagging points.
-Battery cables shall meet SAE requirements.
-Battery cables shall be of sufficient length to allow the battery tray to fully extend.
+The door shall ﬁt tightly to the body, and not presents sharp edges or snagging points.
+Battery cables shall meet Society of Automotive Engineers (SAE) requirements and shall be of sufficient length to allow the battery tray to fully extend.

-Exception: Type A units Batteries may be located in standard manufacturer’s position.
+Type A public school bus batteries may be located in standard manufacturer’s position.

 D. Buses may be equipped with a battery shut-off switch.
 The switch is to be placed in a location not readily accessible to the driver or passengers.

-5. Brakes.
+5. Brakes

-Four-wheel brakes, adequate at all times to control bus when fully loaded, shall be provided in accordance with Federal Motor Vehicle Safety .
+Four-wheel brakes, adequate at all times to control bus when fully loaded, shall be provided in accordance with FMVSS.

-The chassis brake system shall conform to the provisions of Federal Motor Vehicle Safety Standards (FMVSS) 105 (Hydraulic and Electric Brake Systems), 106 (Brake Hoses), and 121 (Air Brake Systems) as applicable.
+The chassis brake system shall conform to the provisions of FMVSS 105 (Hydraulic and Electric Brake Systems), 106 (Brake Hoses), and 121 (Air Brake Systems) as applicable.

 Chassis shall be equipped with auxiliary brakes capable of holding vehicle on any grade on which it is operated under any conditions of loading on a surface free from snow or ice.
 Operating controls of such auxiliary brakes shall be independent of operating controls of service brakes.

-Buses having full compressed air systems shall be equipped with a minimum 13.2 cfm engine oil-fed air compressor.
+Public school buses having full compressed air systems shall be equipped with a minimum 13.2 cubic feet per minute (cfm) engine oil-fed air compressor.

 Air supply for air compressor shall be taken from the clean side of engine air cleaner system.